 Pricing: Hotjar offers different packages for individuals, businesses, and agencies.
 Their pricing is based on your website's number of page views/day.
 There’s a 15-day free trial and a 30-day money-back guarantee.
 Their business pricing starts at 20,000 page views/day and costs $89 / month.
 50,000 page views/day is $189 / month, 120k page views/day is $289 / month, and 400,000 page views/day is $589 / month.
 If you have more than 2MM page views/day, you’ll need to contact their sales team to negotiate a deal.

 G2Crowd Rating: 4.4 / 5 (18 reviews)

 Web or Native?: Web

-Description: Full story is another web analytics suite.
-They are focused on ecommerce and boast some unique features like “Smart Frustration Detection”.
-They offer session recordings, heatmaps, a wide range of integrations, an open API, event tracking and a fully customizable analytics system.
+Description: Full Story is another web analytics suite.
+They focus on e-commerce and boast unique features like “Smart Frustration Detection.”
+They offer session recordings, heatmaps, a wide range of integrations, an open API, event tracking, and a fully customizable analytics system.

 G2Crowd Rating: 4.4 / 5 (4 reviews)

 Description: Testlodge is a test case management tool for any software.
 It

 Pricing: Testlodge offers a 30-day free trial and then charges month-to-month based on the number of tests you run in a given month.
 The pricing tiers are organized into Personal ($100 tests; 19/month), Basic (300 tests; $39/month), Plus (1,000 tests; $79/month), and Premium (3,000 tests; $159/month).

 G2Crowd Rating: 3.8 / 5 (7 reviews)